ibm-cloud-docs/assistant-data/install-142.md

         ```
         {: codeblock}

-        - For `Registry_location`, specify `$(oc registry info)/{namespace}`.
-The command `oc registry info` retrieves the registry location.
-Be sure to add `/{namespace}` to it.
-The registry must be accessible from the machine where you run the install command.
-For example,  `image-registry.openshift-image-registry.svc:5000` and `docker-registry.default.svc:5000` are acecessible only from the cluster nodes.
-They cannot be accessed from an infrastructure node or from external machines.
-You might want to (temporarily) enable external access to the registries.
-For more information, see [Securing and exposing the registry](https://docs.openshift.com/container-platform/3.11/install_config/registry/securing_and_exposing_registry.html){: external}
+        - For Registry_location, you must specify a route to the registry followed by the namespace.
+The route must be accessible from the machine where you run the install command.
+If the cluster you are installing does not have a route to the registry, you can to (temporarily) enable external access to the registries.
+For more information, see one of the following topics:

+        - Red Hat OpenShift 4.3: [Exposing the registry](https://docs.openshift.com/container-platform/4.3/registry/securing-exposing-registry.html){: external}
+        - Red Hat OpenShift 3.11: [Securing and exposing the registry](https://docs.openshift.com/container-platform/3.11/install_config/registry/securing_and_exposing_registry.html){: external}

+        For example, for OpenShift 4.3:

+        ```
+        export REGISTRY_ROUTE=`oc get route default-route -n openshift-image-registry | grep registry | awk {'print $2'}
+        ```
+        {: codeblock}

+        For example, for OpenShift 3.11:

+        ```
+        export REGISTRY_ROUTE=`oc get route docker-registry -n default | grep registry | awk {'print $2'}`
+        ```
+        {: codeblock}

+        When you add the `--transfer-image-to` parameter, you can specify `${REGISTRY_ROUTE}/{namespace}`.

         - Provide the username and password for a user with access to the registry in the `target-registry-username` and `target-registry-password` parameters.
 This name must be the same name that you used when you ran the `oc login` command.
 The default username is typically `ocadmin` for OpenShift 3.x.
 If you specify `$(oc whoami -t)` as the password, the corresponding password is populated for you.
         - If you are using the internal Red Hat OpenShift registry and you are using the default self-signed certificate, specify the `--insecure-skip-tls-verify` flag to prevent x509 errors.